disk91/stm32-it-sdk/README.md

 - devel is a bit advanced on master for not yet tested commit
 - master is the new devel branch containing tested commit but not yet verified, you **must not** go in production with master.
 - version branch for each new version + release

-_The devel branch is usually behind with interesting new coming features.
-This branch should normally always compile (check the readme to see the new defines added) but is not validated and may have some work in progress.
-The devel readme file is updated as soon as a new feature is usable.
-Have a look !_

 # Start your project by configuring a skeleton with Cube Mx